pantheon-systems/documentation/source/content/guides/wordpress-composer/06-wordpress-ic.md

 ---
 title: WordPress with Composer on Pantheon
-subtitle: Create a Composer-managed WordPress Site with Integrated Composer
+subtitle: Create a Composer-managed WordPress Site with Integrated Composer and Custom Upstreams
-description: Learn how to use Integrated Composer with WordPress on Pantheon.
+description: Learn how to use Integrated Composer and Custom Upstreams with WordPress on Pantheon.
 contenttype: [guide]
 innav: [false]
 categories: [dependencies]